-The Naval Air Station (NAS) South Weymouth was an operational U.S. Navy airfield from 1942 to 1997.
-The location for the base was selected by Captain Charles E. Rosendalh, Chief of the Navy’s Lighter-Than-Air (LTA) Program in 1940.
-The LTA program was developed to provide anti-submarine patrolling of the nation's coasts and harbors using blimps, or airships.
-Public Act No. 635 of the 75th U.S. Congress, referred to as President Franklin D. Roosevelt's 10,000 Plane Program, provided the enabling legislation to construct and open of the NAS South Weymouth.
+NAS South Weymouth was established through the efforts of Captain Charles E. Rosendahl, Chief of the Navy’s Lighter-Than-Air (LTA) Program.
+The LTA program was developed to provide anti-submarine patrolling of the nation's east coast using blimps or airships.
+Public Act No. 635 of the 75th U.S. Congress, referred to as President Franklin D. Roosevelt's 10,000 Plane Program, provided the enabling legislation to construct and open NAS South Weymouth.
 The base had the distinction of being the first NAS proposed in the Navy’s original 1940 war plan.

 World War II

 During World War II, the base’s primary mission was to patrol the Atlantic Coast and protect Allied convoys by spotting enemy submarines.
 Its main facilities consisted of two massive aviation hangers.
 The first hanger, known as LTA Hanger 1 or the "big hanger,” was made of steel and shaped like a giant Quonset hut.
 It was the second largest aviation hanger in the world, covering eight acres in area, and the largest of its type with no central support.
 The second hanger, known as LTA Hangar 2, was made from timber – the more common construction material of World War II, which helped conserve rationed metals.
 Other on-site facilities included a 2,000-foot diameter landing mat, a 4,500-foot cinder-surfaced turf runway, and six mooring circles.